troykinsella/concourse-docker-compose-resource/README.md

   * `up`
 * `compose_file`: Optional.
 Default: `docker-compose.yml`.
 Specify the name of the Compose file, relative to `path`.
+* `env`: Optional.
+Mutually exclusive with `env_file`.
+A map of key-value pairs which will be made available to the `docker-compose` execution as environment variables.
+* `env_file`: Optional.
+Mutually exclusive with `env`.
+A path to a file containing environment variables which will be made available to the `docker-compose` execution.
 * `options`: Optional.
 Supply command-specific options.
 Options names correlate to `docker-compose` command options.
   * `down` options: